-Under the terms and subject to the conditions contained in an underwriting agreement to be filed as an exhibit relating to this prospectus supplement, we have agreed to sell to the underwriters named below, for whom Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc. are acting as joint bookrunning managers and representatives, and the underwriters have severally agreed to purchase the following respective numbers of shares of class A common stock:
+Under the terms and subject to the conditions contained in an underwriting agreement to be filed as an exhibit relating to this prospectus supplement, we have agreed to sell to the underwriters named below, for whom Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. are acting as joint book-running managers and representatives, and the underwriters have severally agreed to purchase the following respective numbers of shares of class A common stock:

 Underwriter Number of Shares

-Credit Suisse Securities (USA) LLC
+Credit Suisse Securities (USA) LLC 955,500

+Lehman Brothers Inc. 833,000

+Morgan Stanley & Co.
+Incorporated 318,500

-Deutsche Bank Securities Inc.
+Deutsche Bank Securities Inc. 245,000

+Cowen and Company, LLC 98,000

-Total 9,000,000
+Total 2,450,000

-The underwriting agreement provides that the underwriters are obligated to purchase all the shares of class A common stock in the underwritten equity offering if any are purchased, other than those shares covered by the overallotment option described below.
+The underwriting agreement provides that the underwriters are obligated to purchase all the shares of class A common stock in the underwritten equity offering if any are purchased, other than those shares covered by the over-allotment option described below.
 The underwriting agreement also provides that if an underwriter defaults on its purchase obligation, the purchase commitments of the non-defaulting underwriters may be increased or the underwritten equity offering may be terminated.

-We have granted to the underwriters a 30-day overallotment option to purchase on a pro rata basis up to an aggregate of 1,350,000 additional shares from us at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus.
-The overallotment option may be exercised if the underwriters sell more than 9,000,000 shares in connection with this offering.
+We have granted to the underwriters a 30-day over-allotment option to purchase on a pro rata basis up to an aggregate of 245,000 additional shares from us at the public offering price less the underwriting discounts and commissions.
+The over-allotment option may be exercised if the underwriters sell more than 2,450,000 shares in connection with this underwritten equity offering.

-The underwriters propose to offer the shares of class A common stock initially at the public offering price as set forth on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
+The underwriters propose to offer the shares of class A common stock initially at the public offering price as set forth on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$1.355 per share.
+The underwriters and selling group members may allow a discount of \$1.355 per share on sales to other broker/dealers.
 After the public offering the representatives may change the public offering price and concession and discount to broker/dealers.